stellatechnologies/ModelForger/README.md

 4. Run the following command to execute the application:

 ```
-java -noverify -jar ModelForger-1.0.jar
+java -noverify -jar ModelForger-X.Y.jar
 ```

-Make sure to replace `ModelForger-1.0.jar` with the actual name of the JAR file if it is different.
+Make sure to replace `ModelForger-X.Y.jar` with the actual name of the JAR file if it is different.